Home » FfL Articles » Food & Nutrition » Grocery Shopping » How Much Sugar is in Your Breakfast? (Spoiler Alert)

 Fruit Juice

-- I know, I know, fruit juice isn’t a breakfast food, but since it’s a staple that’s served with breakfast I wanted to include it.
-Ladies, even though this 100% Pure Orange Juice contains all natural sugars, if you have ONE glass you’ve hit half your daily sugar intake… EEK!
+• I know, I know, fruit juice isn’t typically considered a breakfast food, but since it’s often served with breakfast, I wanted to include it.
+Ladies, even though this 100% Pure Orange Juice contains all-natural sugars, one glass hits half your daily sugar intake—EEK!
+This can cause a significant spike in your blood sugar levels, especially if paired with other sugary breakfast foods, which isn’t ideal for starting your day.

 Annie's Organic Cinnamon Rolls